By using routing rules, you can change default Ares processes by having the system automatically skip or add steps to the basic Reserves process.

 Description

-Text that describes what the rule is intended to do.
+Enter text that describes what the rule is intended to do. - Click Save.

 - Routing rules should be created so that no two routing rules apply to the same transaction at the same time.
 This means that the Status and Match values, taken together, should be unique for each rule in the table.